wagner2010/gsoc/templates/ideas-page-prema.md

 ###   Enhance Principal Component Analysis (PCA) Decomposition
 #### Abstract

 The student would work to upgrade the existing PCA Visualizer by adding a number of individual enhancements (i.e. color points by class, color points by heatmap, allow user to pass in a PCA transformer/pipeline etc.).
+The reason that we want to enhance PCA Decomposition visualizer is to make its functionality more robust abnd meaningful for users also while increasing its flexibility to handle random state.

 #### Technical Details
 The student would work to add a list of enhancements to our Principal Component Analysis (PCA) Visualizer that are detailed in this issue (Color points by class with a legend) (See the relavant issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/458)):